WebAssembly/threads/document/core/exec/instructions.rst

 - Terminate with a list of values that respects the host function's type annotation.
 - Terminate with a trap.

-.. todo:: better prose
+.. todo:: better prose, evaluate alternative approach where host may directly emit shared memory events

-.. todo:: reconcile with old-style host function formulation

 .. math::
    ~\\[-1ex]